reflectoring/reflectoring.github.io/content/blog/2022/2022-08-26-configuring-cors-with-spring.md

 ````

-To setup additional CORS configuration with Spring Security after bypassing pre-flight requests, we can
+To set up additional CORS configuration with Spring Security after bypassing pre-flight requests, we can
-- **Configure CORS using @CrossOrigin**
+**configure CORS using the `@CrossOrigin` annotation**:

 ````java
 @CrossOrigin(maxAge = 3600, allowCredentials = "true")